Protist shell: Radiolarians

-Calcium-based
+Calcium-based shells

 Coccolithophores

 Coccolithophores are minute unicellular photosynthetic protists with two flagella for locomotion.
 Most of them are protected by a shell called a coccosphere.
 Coccospheres are covered with ornate circular plates or scales called coccoliths.
 The coccoliths are made from calcium carbonate.
 The term coccolithophore derives from the Greek for a seed carrying stone, referring to their small size and the coccolith stones they carry.
 Under the right conditions they bloom, like other phytoplankton, and can turn the ocean milky white.

 There are benefits for protists that carry protective shells.
 The diagram on the left below shows some benefits coccolithophore get from carrying coccoliths.
 In the diagram, (A) represents accelerated photosynthesis including carbon concentrating mechanisms (CCM) and enhanced light uptake via scattering of scarce photons for deep-dwelling species.
 (B) represents protection from photodamage including sunshade protection from ultraviolet light (UV) and photosynthetic active radiation (PAR) and energy dissipation under high-light conditions.
 (C) represents armour protection includes protection against viral/bacterial infections and grazing by selective and nonselective grazers.

 There are also costs for protists that carry protective shells.
 The diagram on the right above shows some of the energetic costs coccolithophore incur from carrying coccoliths.
 In the diagram, the energetic costs are reported in percentage of total photosynthetic budget.
 (A) represents transport processes include the transport into the cell from the surrounding seawater of primary calcification substrates Ca2+ and HCO3− (black arrows) and the removal of the end product H+ from the cell (gray arrow).
 The transport of Ca2+ through the cytoplasm to the coccolith vesicle (CV) is the dominant cost associated with calcification.
 (B) represents metabolic processes include the synthesis of coccolith-associated polysaccharides (CAPs – gray rectangles) by the Golgi complex (white rectangles) that regulate the nucleation and geometry of CaCO3 crystals.
 The completed coccolith (gray plate) is a complex structure of intricately arranged CAPs and CaCO3 crystals.
 (C) Mechanical and structural processes account for the secretion of the completed coccoliths that are transported from their original position adjacent to the nucleus to the cell periphery, where they are transferred to the surface of the cell.